 If your goal is to meet local people and have a good time, make a serious effort not to mock their accents.
 Just speak in your usual accent, and never try to imitate what you think the Irish sound like.
 Nobody wants to hear your impression of an Irish person, trust us.

-Another thing to avoid is ‘typical Irish sayings’ that you’ve heard in the movies.
-Nobody is actually saying “Top of the mornin’ to ya” or any of those phrases that Hollywood has made popular.
+Another thing to avoid is the ‘typical Irish sayings’ that you’ve heard in the movies.
+Nobody is actually saying “Top of the mornin’ to ya” or any of those phrases that Hollywood has made popular, so know what not to do in Dublin or other big cities.

 14. Don’t Miss Your Chance to Buy a Round